zluudg/rfnoc-zluudgbee/examples/README.md

 the CRC is expected to be present for .pcap-entry, Wireshark will point out that the checksum has failed.i

+# rx\_software.grc
+Same as the above but implemented in pure software by using the PHY blocks + CRC algorithm from the Wime project.

 # zluudgbee\_dummycoord\_hybrid.grc
 A simple transceiver acting as a "dummy coordinator".
 The operation is simple; if the received frame is a beacon request frame then it replies with a beacon.
 Uses